jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/antibody_epitopes.md

 Let’s compare our mutational constraint on antibody epitopes to natural diversity in different antibody epitopes from an alignment of sarbecovirus RBDs.
-We read in an alignment of RBD amino acid sequences from across the sarbecovirus clade (noting that many of these sequences are so-called “Clade 2” sequences, which have not been shown to bind human or any other ACE2 – so whether they evolve under constraint for ACE2-binding, at this point, is unclear.
+We previously calculated the effective number of amino acids (Neff) at each site in an alignment of RBD amino acid sequences from across the sarbecovirus clade (noting that many of these sequences are so-called “Clade 2” sequences, which have not been shown to bind human or any other ACE2 – so whether they evolve under constraint for ACE2-binding, at this point, is unclear.
 Bat ACE2 is also under elevated positive selection, so these Clade 2 sequences could be adapted to “odd” ACE2s within bat hosts, or who knows what…).
 We then compute the entropy of each alignment position, and compare the site-wise entropy/number of effective amino acids (N<sub>eff</sub>) of sites in each antibody epitope.

 We see that epitopes exhibit the least natural sequence variation for the core-RBD mAbs, VHH72 and CR3022.
 Among the RBM-directed mAbs, 80R